httpwg/wg-materials/ietf99/minutes.md

 Send them (that is what Chrome does now)

-Stuff report into whiltelisted text?
+Stuff report into whitelisted text?

 Knowingly violate CORS?